Continuous Planning Process

-The Office for Strategic Affairs and committees efforts began gathering knowledge and educating themselves about the university (how it works) including the Beyond Boundaries vision.
+The Office for Strategic Affairs and committees efforts began gathering knowledge and educating themselves about the university (how it works), including the Beyond Boundaries vision.

 Once formed, the subcommittees began their work and understanding of metrics and rankings as it related to the university, Beyond Boundaries, and President Sands' vision.
 This included several sessions to discuss and understand the Partnership for an Incentive-Based Budget (PIBB), research rankings, past strategic plans, etc.

-The Office for Strategic Affairs finalized the strategic framework and collaborated with leadership within the Office for Inclusion and Diversity to ensure alignment between Inclusion and Diversity strategic planning efforts and the integration of the university's diversity plan within the university's strategic planning framework.
+The Office for Strategic Affairs finalized the strategic framework and collaborated with leadership within the Office for Inclusion and Diversity to ensure alignment between inclusion and diversity strategic planning efforts and the integration of the university's diversity plan within the university's strategic planning framework.

 The university strategic plan, The Virginia Tech Difference: Advancing Beyond Boundaries, was unanimously approved by the Board of Visitors in June 2019.
 Following its approval, Virginia Tech moved into the continuous planning process.
-The Office for Strategic Affairs will continue to collaborate and partner with colleges, institutes, offices, and units across the university in the development of unit-level plans as part of the continuous planning process.
+The Office for Strategic Affairs continued to collaborate and partner with colleges, institutes, offices, and units across the university in the development of unit-level plans as part of the continuous planning process.